-The Poolmaster supports Bluetooth connectivity, providing a reasonably strong connection range up to 60 feet.
-Additionally, two of the Poolmaster speakers can be paired via Bluetooth to establish a larger speaker network for a stereo effect or just simply for louder music.
+The Poolmaster supports Bluetooth connectivity, providing a reasonably strong connection range of up to 60 feet.
+Additionally, two Poolmaster speakers can be paired via Bluetooth to establish a larger speaker network for a stereo effect or simply for louder music.

-The Poolmaster also supports hands-free calling, a feature I really like on some of the other models.
-The Poolmaster will identify your incoming caller, and the call can be accepted, rejected, or redialed using the control panel on top of the speaker.
-The call quality on this speaker is pretty much as good as your mobile phone, and not much of a delay is present.
+The Poolmaster also supports hands-free calling, a feature I like on some of the other models.
+The Poolmaster will identify your incoming caller and the call can be accepted, rejected, or redialed using the control panel on top of the speaker.
+The call quality on this speaker is pretty much as good as your mobile phone, and there is little delay.

-As with most floating pool speakers, the Poolmaster has an LED function to add some ambiance to your nighttime swim or outdoor party.
-There are seven colors to choose from to suit the environment/mood, and can be cycled using the controls on the speaker.
-The LED is bright and vibrant, and the controls are easy to navigate.
+Like most floating pool speakers, the Poolmaster has an LED function to add ambiance to your nighttime swim or outdoor party.
+There are seven colors to choose from to suit the environment/mood and they can be cycled using the controls on the speaker.
+The bright and vibrant LED and the controls are easy to navigate.

-While the Poolmaster is advertised as a floating speaker to use in the pool, lake, river, or hot tub, it’s worth mentioning that it also sounds great indoors too.
+While the Poolmaster is advertised as a floating speaker to use in the pool, lake, river, or hot tub, it’s worth mentioning that it also sounds great indoors.

 As for sound quality, I again am impressed by the volume capabilities and fullness of the sound from such a small and affordable speaker.
-Sure, it’s not for audiophiles or anyone serious about music, but for casual background listening or spoken-word-based listening such as podcasts or audiobooks in the pool, the Poolmaster certainly does the trick.
+Sure, it’s not for audiophiles or anyone serious about music.
+Still, for casual background listening or spoken-word-based listening, such as podcasts or audiobooks in the pool, the Poolmaster certainly does the trick.